Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Target

-Target has sold out of the Xbox Series X and Xbox Series S. The retailer hasn't confirmed that it's getting more in for Cybr Monday but we'd be surprised if hasn't allocated stock for the event.
+Target has sold out of the Xbox Series X and Xbox Series S. The retailer hasn't confirmed that it's getting more in yet, but we'd be surprised if hasn't allocated stock for the pre-Christmas shopping rush.
 Bookmark the page and check back, and we'll keep you updated!View Deal

 Xbox Series X: top retailers [AUS]